 Unkindness to others will not be tolerated at any time.
-All boys within the house are asked to respect this.
+All boarders within the house are asked to respect this.
 You will be expected to follow the rules within the house.
 These will be explained to you in detail on your arrival.
-Unauthorised leaving of the boarding house is strictly prohibited.
-On leaving you must sign the signing-out book.
-This is located on the table outside dorm three.

-All boys are expected to show common sense in the boarding house and to treat the facilities with care and respect.
+All boarders are expected to show common sense in the boarding house and to treat the facilities with care and respect.

-Dorms need to kept clear of dirty clothes and rubbish is expected to be organised and placed in appropriate bins and recycled wherever possible.
+Rooms need to be kept clear of dirty clothes and rubbish is expected to be organised and placed in appropriate bins and recycled wherever possible.
 Sports footwear must be removed and cleaned before entering the building and must be stored in the allocated area.
+Outdoor shoes are not allowed in rooms.

-All overly loud, exuberant and boisterous activity should take place outside the dorm buildings.
-Under no circumstances should any kind of ball, Frisbee, or projectile be used in the dorms.
+Under no circumstances should any kind of ball, Frisbee, or projectile be used in the dorms and rooms.
 Music, if played, must be listened to through headphones.

-Mealtimes: footwear must be worn and hats/caps must be removed in the dining room.
-While in the dining room, boys must be orderly and display high standards of table manners.
+Mealtimes: footwear must be worn, and hats/caps must be removed in the dining room.
+While in the dining room, boarders must be orderly and display high standards of table manners.
 Food must be consumed whilst seated at the table and must not be removed from the dining area.
 Use of mobile phones in the dining room is not permitted.